lacktomas/TLComponents/README.md

-TLMathMemo		      - component for writing a mathematical equation with brackets of different color according to their level TVariables		      - component containing the objects TFloatScalar, TFloatVector, TDoubleVector and TFloatMatrix TPropertyTreeView	  - component enabling editing of components properties TLRichEdit		      - component derived from TRichEDit with the option to save content into *.dfm with components text editor Rtf
+TLMathMemo		      - component for writing a mathematical equation with brackets of different color according to their level TVariables		      - component containing the objects TFloatScalar, TFloatVector, TDoubleVector and TFloatMatrix TPropertyTreeView	  - component enabling editing of components properties TLRichEdit		      - component derived from TRichEdit with the option to save content into *.dfm with components text editor Rtf
 TLGraphControl		  - component for drawing of graphs TLGraphControlV		  - component for drawing of vectors and matrix contents TGraphVLegend		    - legend for TGraphControlV component